 Chemotargets SL. has been invited to speak at the Chem-Bio Informatics Society (CBI) Annual Meeting: “Drug Discovery and Development Pioneered by Data-Driven Research"” which takes place in Tokyo, Oct.
 3-5, 2017.

-During the meeting, Dr. Jordi Mestres Ph.D., Chemotargets, Founder & President, will present two lectures:
+During the meeting, Dr. Jordi Mestres Ph.D., Chemotargets SL., Founder & President, will present two lectures:

 “Chemotargets CLARITY: An Advanced Analytics Platform for Predictive Pharmacology and Safety”